Digital Twins: McKean-Pontryagin Control for Partially Observed Physical Twins: McKean--Pontryagin for Partially Observed Twins

 \subsection{Continuously Observed Physical Twins}

-The first step is to replace the stochastic differential equation (\ref{eq:FSDE}) by the data driven formulation (\ref{eq:EnKF}).
+The first step is to replace the stochastic differential equation (\ref{eq:FSDE}) with the data driven formulation (\ref{eq:EnKF}).
 Furthermore, the desired control $U_t$ depends on the law $\pi^{\rm KBF}_t$ of $X_t$ as defined by (\ref{eq:EnKF}).
-In other words, instead of the open loop control (\ref{eq:optimal control law}), we will derive evolution equations for closed loop control, which we denote by $U_t^\ast$.
+In other words, instead of closed loop control (\ref{eq:optimal control law}), we will derive evolution equations for open loop control, which we denote by $U_t^\ast$.